dapplify/dapplify-services/README.md

-# dauthtools-services
+# dapplify-services

-The main repository for dAuth Tools Services
+The main repository for dApplify Tools Services